 However, you can potentially improve power more efficiently by specifically training with running power-targeted exercises and drills.

-Because running power is a measure of the muscular force you can exert as quickly as possible, power training for runners does involve a combination of strength and speed training zones, generally using explosive movements such as plyometrics.
+Because it measures the muscular force you can exert as quickly as possible, power training for runners involves a combination of strength and speed training zones, generally utilizing explosive movements such as plyometrics.

 By nature, plyometrics replicate the concept of power because plyometric exercises are all about generating force as quickly as possible (building explosive speed/strength), which, by definition, is power.